harperreed/gpt3-persona-bot/README.md

 Works super well with `ngrok` or the like.

 **This is not meant to be a public facing product.
 If you want to make it public, please be responsible.
-Also remember to talk to openAI first.**
+Also remember to talk to openAI before you deploy anything into "production".**

 # yay